 - Pebble, Pebble Steel, Pebble Time, Pebble Time Steel, Pebble Time Round Wiki

 - Pebble 2 Wiki

 How to use (Mi Band 1+2)

-- When starting Gadgetbridge the first time, it will automatically attempt to discover and pair your Mi Band.
-Alternatively you can invoke discovery manually via the "+" button.
+- Invoke the discovery activity manually via the "+" button.
 It will ask you for some personal info that appears to be needed for proper steps calculation on the band.
 If you do not provide these, some hardcoded default "dummy" values will be used instead.